Chrysalis2706/1_JS-API-Project_NewsAPI/README.md

 ### How to Use

-> pen the index.html file in your web browser. <br>
+> Open the index.html file in your web browser. <br>
 > In the search bar, enter the keyword or topic you want to search for. <br>
 > Hit the "Search" button. <br>
 > The project will fetch and display a list of news articles related to the keyword you entered.